-The Chairman, Peter Hay, joined the Board in August 2013.
+The Chairman, Peter Tomsett, jointed the Board in September 2018.
 He is an independent Non-Executive Director and is not a former executive of the Company.
 The role of the Chairman is to lead the Board, facilitate the effective contribution of all Directors, promote constructive and respectful relations between Directors and between the Board and Management, ensure that the Board functions effectively and communicate the views of the Board to shareholders.

-Peter Hay intends to retire as a Director and as Chairman of Newcrest, and Peter Tomsett will be appointed as Chairman with effect from the close of the 2021 annual general meeting subject to his re-election as a Director.
+Peter Tomsett was appointed as Chairman on the retirement of Peter Hay as a Director and Chairman of Newcrest, with effect from the close of the 2021 annual general meeting on 10 November 2021.